FAQs | MS in Mental Health Counseling Program | PCOM

 For additional information, review the School of Professional and Applied Psychology FAQs, or visit the Admissions FAQ section.

 Our Mental Health Counseling program stands out both locally and nationally in that we are one of a few MS Counseling programs embedded in a medical school.
 This connection is evident through our Interprofessional Education (IPE) experiences.
-You will engage in at least four IPEs over the course of your years with us.
-These IPE experiences involve you having a three hour encounter in which you work collaboratively with a PsyD, PA and DO student.
+You will engage in three IPE experiences during your first year and at least six IPE experiences during your second year with us.
+First year IPE experiences involve having DO students attend skills courses alongside you, debriefing relevant movies, and shadowing in the OMM lab.
+Second year IPE experiences involve you engaging in a three hour encounter in which you work collaboratively with a PsyD, PA and DO student.

 We also have the opportunity for you to engage in a Standardized Patient (SP) experience.